Executive Summary to the Fiscal Year 2022 Financial Report of U.S. Government

-- The debt-to-GDP ratio rises continuously mainly because higher levels of debt lead to higher net interest expenditures, which lead to higher deficits and debt.
+- The debt-to-GDP ratio rises continuously in great part because primary deficits lead to higher levels of debt.
 The continuous rise of the debt-to-GDP ratio indicates that current fiscal policy is unsustainable.

-- These debt-to-GDP projections are generally higher than the corresponding projections in both the FY 2017 and FY 2016 Financial Reports.
+- These debt-to-GDP projections are lower than both the 2021 and 2020 Financial Report projections.

 The Fiscal Gap and the Cost of Delaying Fiscal Policy Reform

-- This estimate implies that making fiscal policy sustainable over the next 75 years would require some combination of spending reductions and receipt increases that equals 4.1 percent of GDP on average over the next 75 years.
-The fiscal gap represents 21.9 percent of 75-year present value receipts and 18.6 percent of 75-year present value non-interest spending.
+- This estimate implies that making fiscal policy sustainable over the next 75 years would require some combination of spending reductions and receipt increases that equals 4.2 percent of GDP on average over the next 75 years.
+The fiscal gap represents 26.0 percent of 75-year PV receipts and 21.2 percent of 75-year PV non-interest spending.